 Gun control advocates called the ban toothless, noting that several of the prohibited design features -- bayonet mounts, grenade launchers, silencers and flash suppressors -- don't get to the heart of why these weapons are dangerous: Their ability to fire off several rounds in a short period of time.
 The law did, nevertheless, limit magazines capable of carrying more than 10 bullets [source: Plumer].

 For many gun owners and the well-funded lobbyists at the National Rifle Association (NRA), the ban was an unnecessary invasion on their constitutionally guaranteed right to bear arms.
 Nor, according to these folks, does a gun ban do much to deter violence.
 Take away a criminal's pistol and he'll use a knife or a crowbar is one argument.
 "More guns, less crime" is another.
 The NRA says that from 1991 to 2012, the murder fell by half while the number of semi-automatic guns rose by 50 million [source: NRA].

 As the debate continues, recent gun control efforts have focused on establishing a more robust ban on semi-automatic weapons, as well as a clamping down on highly unregulated gun shows, at which private individuals who are not considered dealers can sell guns without conducting a background check.
 Meanwhile, local gun control efforts have moved forward in cities and states across the country.
 Although the U.S. Supreme Court ruled in 2008 that an all-out ban on guns is unconstitutional, very tight restrictions remain in effect in places like New York and Massachusetts [source: Plumer].

 We haven't run out of firepower just yet.
-Check out the links on the next page for more information on machine guns and semi-automatic weapons.
+Check out the links below for more information on machine guns and semi-automatic weapons.